kapowaz/doorbell-tool/README.md

 doorbell, and when they push the ringer. respectively.

 The tool can accept a variety of different ways to create an animation.
-Internally the doorbell uses a ‘slideshow’ format where each frame is laid out horizontally across a single PNG image, and animates this by showing a different slice of the image according to the animation duration.
+Internally the doorbell uses a spritesheet format where each frame is laid out horizontally across a single PNG image, and animates this by showing a different slice of the image according to the animation duration.
 The tool can accept an image created in this format if you’d prefer, but you can also provide it a GIF